Croatia: Independence

+On 1 January 2023, Croatia adopted the euro as its official currency, replacing the kuna, and became the 20th Eurozone member.
+On the same day, Croatia became the 27th member of the border-free Schengen Area, thus marking its full EU integration.

 Geography

 Croatia is situated in Central and Southeast Europe, on the coast of the Adriatic Sea.
 Hungary is to the northeast, Serbia to the east, Bosnia and Herzegovina and Montenegro to the southeast and Slovenia to the northwest.
 It lies mostly between latitudes 42° and 47° N and longitudes 13° and 20° E. Part of the territory in the extreme south surrounding Dubrovnik is a practical exclave connected to the rest of the mainland by territorial waters, but separated on land by a short coastline strip belonging to Bosnia and Herzegovina around Neum.
 The Pelješac Bridge connects the exclave with mainland Croatia.

 The territory covers 56594 km2, consisting of 56414 km2 of land and 128 km2 of water.
 It is the world's 127th largest country.
 Elevation ranges from the mountains of the Dinaric Alps with the highest point of the Dinara peak at 1831 m near the border with Bosnia and Herzegovina in the south to the shore of the Adriatic Sea which makes up its entire southwest border.
-Insular Croatia consists of over a thousand islands and islets varying in size, 48 of which permanently inhabited.
+Insular Croatia consists of over a thousand islands and islets varying in size, 48 of which are permanently inhabited.
 The largest islands are Cres and Krk, each of them having an area of around 405 km2.

 The hilly northern parts of Hrvatsko Zagorje and the flat plains of Slavonia in the east which is part of the Pannonian Basin are traversed by major rivers such as Danube, Drava, Kupa, and the Sava.
 The Danube, Europe's second longest river, runs through the city of Vukovar in the extreme east and forms part of the border with Vojvodina.
 The central and southern regions near the Adriatic coastline and islands consist of low mountains and forested highlands.
 Natural resources found in quantities significant enough for production include oil, coal, bauxite, low-grade iron ore, calcium, gypsum, natural asphalt, silica, mica, clays, salt, and hydropower.
 Karst topography makes up about half of Croatia and is especially prominent in the Dinaric Alps.
 Croatia hosts deep caves, 49 of which are deeper than 250 m, 14 deeper than 500 m and three deeper than 1000 m.
 Croatia's most famous lakes are the Plitvice lakes, a system of 16 lakes with waterfalls connecting them over dolomite and limestone cascades.
 The lakes are renowned for their distinctive colours, ranging from turquoise to mint green, grey or blue.